cheesyminecart/blog-astro-v3/src/content/blog/iron-lung_review.md

 ![Iron Lung Submarine Interior](/blog-images/iron-lung-sub-int.webp)

-<figcaption style="text-align: center">The Submarine you're In!
+<figcaption style="text-align:center">The Submarine you're In!
 Have fun...</figcaption>

 Throughout the game, a bunch of psychological tricks serve to unsettle you - the use of a blood ocean not only compounds an innate lingering thalassophobia within the human psyche but also highlights the disturbing, post-apocalyptic world Szymanski masterfully crafts.
 In addition, the added touch of the submarine slowly crumbling around you adds more psychological horror to your experience - fires break out, oxygen runs low, low-poly textured blood fills your capsule - the makings of a great night!